 - Heat a pan and dry roast wholemeal flour until rawness disappears.Keep stirring to avoid burning the flour.

-- Add ghee to it along with dry fruits.
+- Add ghee to it along with dry fruits and cardamom powder

 - Keep stirring till you get brown texture.